ckeller575/ckeller575/README.md

 Hello!\
-My name is Chase Keller, and on this github I plan to display the projects I am proud of.\
+My name is Chase Keller, and on this github I plan to display projects that I am proud of.\
 Currently I have posted:\
 -A binary expression tree that converts a mathematical expression into a tree, then prints the result (C++).\
 -A simple UI driven menu that shows different sorting algorithms (C++)\